Deep Brain Stimulation FAQs

 Does asleep DBS produce better outcomes than awake DBS?

-Asleep DBS has shown great potential in improving the patient experience, and published results indicate that outcomes are similar to the best outcomes reported with awake procedures.
-Asleep DBS has been shown to be highly accurate, in part because your surgeon can see exactly where the DBS lead is being placed.
+Asleep DBS has shown great potential in improving the patient experience.
+Henry Ford Health System was the first to perform this procedure in Michigan and the first to publish results with the ClearPoint system in the United States outside of the University of California, San Francisco, where it was developed.
+Our published results indicate that outcomes are similar to the best outcomes reported with awake procedures.
+Asleep DBS has been shown to be highly accurate, in part because your surgeon can see exactly where the DBS lead is being placed in real time.

 What conditions are treated with asleep DBS?

 Asleep DBS is used to treat movement disorders such as Parkinson’s disease and dystonia in adults and pediatric dystonia in children.
+Henry Ford Health System is one of the few centers in the state of Michigan performing DBS for dystonia under the guidelines specified by the FDA.
 As research reveals the effectiveness and utility of asleep DBS, Henry Ford Health System may extend its use to other neurological disorders.